So you have this amazing idea of a startup that you think people are going to love. But will they?

 Secondly, be very clear about the things you want to find out with your MVP.

-So in the case with idea generation experiments, here is what you might want to know:
+So in the case of idea generation experiments, here is what you might want to know:

 And so on.